Bengaluru’s slaughterhouse dilemma

 It is common to see animals dying during transportation, even in the Tannery Road slaughterhouse.
 These carcasses are directly disposed of along with animal waste.
 “Tannery Road slaughterhouse is just 6-7 kms from where I live.
 But I don’t want to go there as the traffic kills a lot of time and eats into my profit,” he says, adding that he slaughters about 9-10 animals daily, catering to the local demand.

-However, this leads to lack of certification on quality of meat by veterinary doctors which legal slaughterhouses are mandated to do.
+However, this leads to a lack of certification on the meat quality by veterinary doctors, which legal slaughterhouses are mandated to do.
 And the effluents go to sewerage lines or storm water drains, though in lesser quantity.

 The trader says big slaughterhouses or abattoirs are always tricky to manage, and problems will also be significant.
 According to him, smaller slaughterhouses operating in various parts of the city could be standardised with set health and safety procedures and legalised.
 With this, he says people can get fresh meat quickly, as the demand for fresh meat is increasing in the city.

 There are no plans to install more abattoirs right now, says K V Thrilok Chandra, Special Commissioner (Health).
 Shutting down Tannery Road slaughterhouse for modernisation will lead to increased illegal slaughtering as there are no alternatives.
 He says people who slaughter meat illegally should go to designated slaughterhouses, or else action will be taken against them.
-The effluent treatment at Tannery Road is being taken care of, and water quality is checked regularly to ensure compliance, he adds.
+He adds that the effluent treatment at Tannery Road is being taken care of, and water quality is checked regularly to ensure compliance.